kanagalakshmi2012/synctime/README.md

 * Link:

 **Abstract**:\
-ETCD is a distributed key-value store that ensures high availability and strong consistency using the Raft consensus protocol.
-It supports two types of read operations: linearizable reads, which guarantee the most up-to-date data but with higher latency, and serializable reads, which offer lower latency with slightly stale data.
-This paper focuses on improving performance issues caused by linearizable reads by leveraging serializable read operations.
-By balancing consistency and efficiency, the approach enhances ETCD’s scalability and responsiveness.
-This makes ETCD more adaptable for diverse distributed system needs.
+In distributed systems, accurate time synchronization is vital for maintaining consistency and coordination among nodes.
+Traditional Network Time Protocol (NTP) often suffers from high synchronization delays, especially in large-scale systems with many nodes and high network latency.
+These delays can lead to inconsistencies in data replication and hinder time-sensitive operations.
+This paper proposes the use of Chrony Sync, a more efficient time synchronization method, to significantly reduce synchronization times.
+By optimizing synchronization, Chrony enhances system performance, consistency, and reliability in large distributed environments.

 **Key Contributions:**
 * **Algorithm Development** \
-  Designed and optimized Serializable Read methodology targetting high number of query processing per second.
+  Designed and optimized Chrony sync time algorithm to achieve high write availability in distributed systems.
 * **Performance Comparison** \
-  Conducted bench marking between Linearizable Read qps and Serializable Read qps.
+  Conducted bench marking between NTP Sync time and Chrony sync time.
 * **Reserach Leadership**
   Led the research and technical implementation , focusing on advancing distributed database through algorithm innovation.

 **Relevance & Real-World Impact**
 * **Kubernetes infrastructure optimization:**\
-    Enhances distributed key-value store performance by improving the number of queries to process per second.
+    Enhances distributed key-value store performance by improving the write availability in distributed systems.
-* **Query Processing Improvement:** \
+* **Write availability Improvement:** \
     need to add here
 * **Academic Recognition :** \
     need to add here